-Voices: stephenb, jangliss, Hughlander, karell, grkg8tr, busterbenson, LeslieB, cachapa, bookchiq, ashapiro75, KylePJohnson, chmouelb, alexgm, tjablon, tommyjr, infernix, mashdot, spchamp, bendoherty, and jghaines
+Voices: stephenb, jangliss, Hughlander, karell, grkg8tr, busterbenson, LeslieB, cachapa, bookchiq, ashapiro75, KylePJohnson, chmouelb, alexgm, tjablon, tommyjr, infernix, mashdot, spchamp, bendoherty, jghaines, and lucykathrynrobi

 DailyBurn’s API Documentation can be found here: